 G. Business Hours

-The Department has regular business hours from 8:30 to 4:00 p.m. on business days at its RTKL Office at Room 234 of the Health and Welfare Building.
-Any RTKL request received by the RTKL Office after the close of regular business hours shall be deemed to have been received by that office on the following business day.
+The Department has regular business hours from 8:30 a.m. to 4:00 p.m. on business days at its Open Records Office at Room 234 of the Health and Welfare Building.
+Any RTKL request received by the Department's Open Records Office after the close of regular business hours shall be deemed to have been received by that office on the following business day.

 The AORO may respond by providing a requester with access to inspect a record electronically or as otherwise maintained by the Department: by providing access in the offices of the Department, if agreed to by the requester; by sending a copy to the requester; or by notifying the requester that the record is available through publicly accessible electronic means and, if the requester writes to the agency within 30 days that the requester is unable or unwilling to access the information electronically, by then providing the records in paper format, upon payment for the same.
 Each of these options is a "response" for purposes of the RTKL, as is the Department's written notice to the requester granting, denying, or partially granting and partially denying access to a record.
 The Department may send written responses to requesters by email, U.S. mail, by hand (in person or by delivery service), or by facsimile.

-Unless a longer period of time is needed and communicated to the requester by an "interim response" (as discussed in paragraph A below), the RTKL requires that the Department respond to an RTKL request within five business days.
-For purposes of determining the end of the five business day period, the day that a RTKL request is received is not counted.
-The first day of the five business day period is the Department's next business day.
+Unless a longer period of time is needed and communicated to the requester by an "interim response" (as discussed in paragraph A below), the RTKL requires that the Department respond to a RTKL request within five business days.
+For purposes of determining the end of the five-business-day period, the day that a RTKL request is received is not counted.
+The first day of the five-business-day period is the Department's next business day.

 A. Interim Responses

-The Department must provide a final response to a RTKL request within 5 business days unless one or more specific conditions are satisfied and the AORO gives the requester written notice that additional time will be required.
+The Department must provide a final response to a RTKL request within five business days unless one or more specific conditions are satisfied and the AORO gives the requester written notice that additional time will be required.
 That notice is referred to as an "interim response."